 33. Egg Cartons

 Egg cartons can be used to organize and store small craft items.
-Still, they can also be used in a variety of projects, from making an egg carton planter for small flowers, using them to gift small items (like mini-muffins) and cutting them up to use in craft ideas.
+Still, they can also be used in various projects, from making an egg carton planter for small flowers, using them to gift small items (like mini-muffins), and cutting them up to use in craft ideas.

 34. Paper Plates and Cups

-In order to keep them out of landfills, shred them and use them as mulch for your garden.
+In order to keep them out of landfills, shred paper plates and cups from the party you just had and use them as mulch for your garden.

 35. Old Contact Lens Cases

-Similar to old lip balm containers, you can clean old contact lens cases and fill them with small amounts of makeup, lotion, cleansers and assorted cosmetics that you’d like to take with you when you travel.
+Like old lip balm containers, you can clean old contact lens cases and fill them with small amounts of makeup, lotion, cleansers, and assorted cosmetics you’d like to take with you when you travel.

 36. PET Bottles